Rear Window

 Ending Explained: Rear Window

-- Thematic Payoff: The ending reinforces the thriller themes in a way that feels organic to the story.
+• Thematic Message: The ending reinforces the thriller themes introduced earlier in the film.

 Who Should Watch Rear Window?